pytroll/pyresample/docs/source/swath.rst

 resample_bilinear
 *****************

 Convenience function for resampling using bilinear interpolation for irregular source grids.

+..note:
-Note that use of this function is deprecated, please use the **bilinear.NumpyResamplerBilinear** or **bilinear.XArrayResamplerBilinear** classes shown above directly depending on the input data format.
+  The use of this function is deprecated.
+Depending on the input data format, please use directly the **bilinear.NumpyResamplerBilinear** or **bilinear.XArrayResamplerBilinear** classes shown above.

 .. doctest::